 Detects presence of smoke within

-Detects lack of flame (cases where flame goes Off )
+Detects lack of pilot flame (cases where flame goes Off )

 Live multi-spectral display